GnuBee Personal Cloud One

 • For fat: exfatlabel /dev/sda3 GNUBEE-ROOT

 This include sdcard, disks or anything.
-It's worth nothing you need to install openwrt first then move its root partitions.
+It's worth noting you need to install openwrt first then move its root partition.
 Just follow the usual procedure: extroot_configuration

 generic.flashing.tftp